joshbwana/tweets-scraper/README.md

 * [Setup](#setup in windows)

 ## General info
 This project is a simple python script for scrapping twitter accounts.
-The script works by the user providing a twitter account name,it then scraps ones' tweets and displays in then starting with the latest tweet.
+The script works by the user providing a twitter account name,it then scraps ones' tweets and displays them starting with the latest tweet.
 The script runs in linux and windows machine with python 3 installed on them.

 ## Technologies
 Project is created with: